 I love coaching, I love coffee and my purpose is to inspire people to be the best version of themselves, by being (progress, not perfection) the best version of myself, in all aspects of my life.

-Every single person has the ability to create a life that is meaningful and fulfilling to them.
+Every single person has the ability to create a life that is meaningful and fulfilling.
 As one of my instructors said on the very first day of my coaching program, all human beings are creative, resourceful and whole.
 I agree with her.

 Both as part of an organization and working with individual clients, I love partnering with people to help them discover and unlock the tools and support they have available to empower themselves and accomplish their goals.